61 Years Ago: Elvis Presley Bombs in Las Vegas Debut

-58 years ago today (April 23, 1956), might be a day Elvis Presley would have rather forgotten.
-It was on this day that the King of Rock and Roll made his debut in Las Vegas — but he quickly learned his superstardom didn't extend to Sin City.
+Sixty-one years ago today (April 23, 1956) might be a day that Elvis Presley would have rather forgotten.
+It was on that date that the King of Rock and Roll made his debut in Las Vegas -- and quickly learned that his superstardom didn't extend to Sin City.

-Presley, who had just released his eponymous freshman album, took the stage, along with Freddy Martin and comedian Shecky Greene, for what was supposed to be the first night of a two-week residency at the New Frontier Hotel.
-But while he was quickly becoming one of the most popular stars of his generation — whose influence would eventually reach well beyond rock into country and gospel — the then-21-year-old soon learned that his fame wasn't as far-reaching as he had hoped.
+Presley, who had, at the time of his Vegas debut, just released his eponymous freshman album, took the stage, along with Freddy Martin and comedian Shecky Greene, for what was supposed to be the first night of a two-week residency at the New Frontier Hotel.
+But while Presley was quickly becoming one of the most popular stars of his generation -- whose influence would eventually reach well beyond rock into country and gospel -- the then-21-year-old discovered that night that his fame wasn't as far-reaching as he had hoped.

 Presley remained a fixture in Vegas until his death in 1977.